sdclibbery/pi-monitor/README.md

   * Buy sell above/below for when price is fluctuating
- * Show price and candles on a log plot x Basic drawing
+ * Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering!
-  * Make sure its not waiting for the iframes before rendering!
+  * refactor and clean
-  * plot proper x axis using time (dont assume it from the index)
+  * plot proper x axis using time (dont assume it from the index) - also think we're losing the most recent candle at the moment!!
   * log plot
   * plot scale lines etc
  * Tradr: order tracking in sqlite